What Is Noah’s Wish?

 What Makes Us Unique?

 - Noah’s Wish is a not-for-profit, animal welfare organization with a singular, straightforward mission – we exist to keep animals alive during disasters.
 That’s it.
-Having just one focus, Noah’s Wish is able to direct all our resources towards ending the suffering and death of animals when disaster strikes.

 - We offer training to prepare people and communities to be self-sufficient should an emergency occur.